Undergraduate Research Opportunities

 The Importance of Research in a Program of Study

-Sciences are often thought of as bodies of knowledge, or a collection of facts and data that tell us about the world.
+Sciences are often thought of as bodies of knowledge or a collection of facts and data that tell us about the world.
 Learning this body of knowledge is a major focus of science majors and an important component of science education, including Biology.
-But all of those facts and figures came from somewhere, and the heart of the sciences is action and practice: doing research!
+But all those facts and figures came from somewhere, and the heart of the sciences is action and practice: doing research!
 Engaging in undergraduate research provides students with a fuller perspective of sciences, and also provides valuable experience that is similar to what they can expect to be doing on the job once they graduate.
-Students considering graduate or professional schools are strongly encouraged to get involved in a professor’s research lab, as this experience helps build a competitive portfolio for program applications.
-Biology-related research experiences done with Iowa State faculty can also count directly towards a student’s degree requirements in Biology.
+All students in Biology, and especially students considering graduate or professional schools, are strongly encouraged to get involved in a professor’s research lab, as this experience helps build a competitive portfolio for program applications.
+Biology-related research experiences done with Iowa State faculty can also count directly toward a student’s degree requirements in Biology.

 Getting Involved in Research

 As a major research institution, there are plenty of opportunities to engage in undergraduate research at Iowa State for the students who are interested in doing so.
-The Biology Program alone has around 60 faculty members between its two departments (EEOB & GDCB), most of whom have research labs; several other departments on campus also offer biologically-focused research opportunities.
+The Biology Program alone has over 50 faculty members between its two departments (EEOB & GDCB), most of whom have research labs; several other departments on campus also offer biologically-focused research opportunities.

 Students can reach out to Dr. Norah Warchola, Experiential Learning Coordinator who can assist you with finding a suitable research opportunity.